tonykipkemboi/xkcdComics/README.md

 The script simply scrapes all the comics on the site and saves it to a folder within the same directory.

-You can clone the repo and run it as such:
+Clone the repo: `git clone https://github.com/tonykipkemboi/xkcdComics.git`

+Install all required libraries by running: `pip install -r requirements.txt`

-`python app.py`
+Finally run the code: `python app.py`

 Happy comicking!